Why are certain medicines prescribed after a heart attack?

 - Beta-blockers are not used in people with certain types of heart problems.
 For example, people with a very slow pulse, sick sinus syndrome or second- or third-degree atrioventricular (AV) block.

 - Most people do not develop any side-effects.
 However, tell your doctor if you have any side-effects.
 The most common are cool hands and feet, sleeping problems, difficulty getting and maintaining an erection, pins and needles, and tiredness.
 A change in dose or preparation may help if you develop any troublesome side-effects.

-ACE inhibitors - help to protect the heart
+Angiotensin-converting enzyme inhibitors - help to protect the heart

 One of the actions of an angiotensin-converting enzyme (ACE) inhibitor is to interfere with a chemical (enzyme) found in the bloodstream, called angiotensin.
 Blocking this enzyme widens blood vessels and lowers the blood pressure.
 This eases the burden on the heart.
 ACE inhibitors also appear to have a direct action on the heart, which has a protective effect.
-There are a few ACE inhibitors for your doctor to chose from.
+There are a few ACE inhibitors for your doctor to choose from.

 It is best to read the leaflet that comes with the tablets for a full list of instructions and possible side-effects.
 Some main points about ACE inhibitors include the following:

 - After the very first dose when you start your ACE inhibitor: